John Greenwood (dentist): American Revolutionary War

 On April 19, 1775, the first shots of the American Revolutionary War were fired at the Battles of Lexington and Concord.
 In May, Greenwood heard the news and alone walked 150 mi from Falmouth to Boston, occasionally stopping at taverns to play music for soldiers.
-Writing in his autobiography, he claimed that when he was asked what he was doing he said, “I was going to fight for my country”.
+Writing in his autobiography, he claimed that when he was asked what he was doing he said, "I was going to fight for my country".

-A few months later in June, the Americans had lost the Battle of Bunker Hill and the British were able to establish encampments in that area north of Charlestown.
-Greenwood had heard of this whilst walking through Cambridge, west of the battle.
-He witnessed struggling wounded men returning to Cambridge on foot, which discouraged him from continuing any more service.
-He was, however, encouraged to continue after apparently witnessing a wounded black soldier, who planned to return to battle after fixing his injuries.
+A few months later, in June, the Continental Army was defeated in the Battle of Bunker Hill and the British Army was able to establish encampments north of Charlestown.
+Greenwood had heard of this while walking through Cambridge, Massachusetts, west of the battle.
+He witnessed struggling wounded men returning to Cambridge on foot, which initially discouraged him from continuing service.
+He was encouraged to continue, however, after apparently witnessing a wounded black soldier, who planned to return to battle after fixing his injuries.